Jacob-Friesen/Personal_Website/README.md

 Future Directions
 =================

 Merge my mobile website with my desktop website for faster loading (no redirects).
-All assets, JS, CSS, HTML, etc will be loaded custom for each interface.
+All assets, JS, CSS, HTML, etc will be loaded custom for each interface. *This was accomplished on January 2012.*